 - find an alternative option to installing cables across the Parramatta River.

-Ausgrid is currently considering the suggested mitigation measures as part of the project planning.
+Ausgrid considered the suggested mitigation measures as part of the project planning.
 This process includes:

 - asking contractors as part of the tender process to propose construction methodology that would reduce the need to close the bridge

-- targeting work to be completed in the winter months (as it is quieter) and w avoid the annual Spring Cycle (which attracts over 9000 cyclists)
+- targeting work to be completed in the winter months (as it is quieter) and to avoid the annual Spring Cycle (which attracts over 9000 cyclists)

 - investigating feasible detours